 Creating your first scene

-In Decentraland, a scene is the representation of the content of an estate/LAND.
-All scenes are made up of entities, which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.
+In Decentraland, a scene is the representation of the content of an estate or parcel.
+All scenes are made up of entities and components, which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.

 Install the CLI

-Make sure you first install the CLI tools.
-In Mac OS, you do this by running the following command:
+Make sure you first install the CLI tools:

 npm install -g decentraland